 EBONY: It’s been around three years since your last album, Non-Fiction.
 Other than starting a family, what have you been up to?

 Ne-Yo: Well, I’ve been taking my writing to the next level.
 I feel like I’ve pretty much [mastered] what it is to tell a story in three minutes and 20 seconds, which is a great thing, but now I want to learn how to tell a story in two hours.
 I want to know how to write a screenplay or a script.

 I love the acting thing; I have a love and respect for it.
 I’m actually a student of it right now.
 I’m learning how to be a better actor; but to be honest, my passion kind of lies behind the camera.

 I want to write, I want to direct and I’ve been I’ve been learning how to do so over the last few years.
 You know, I’ve gotten to the point where I feel like I can write a pretty good script.
 I don’t know if it’s as good as I would like it to be before I give it to the world, but I’m definitely moving in the right direction.

 EBONY: That’s awesome.
-You know to me that just speaks about like longevity in this business.
+To me, that just speaks about like longevity in this business.

-EBONY: Going back to what you said about a good man makes mistakes and learns from them.
+EBONY: Let’s go back to what you said about a good man making mistakes and learning from them.
 What are you talking about in particular?

 I’m in this place now where I understand the importance of monogamy.
 Not just that kind of overwhelming feeling of obligation that comes with monogamy, not just that.